Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (a) Certified companies, certified installers and certified inspectors shall:

-(2) Complete and submit to the Department, within 60 days of the inspection activity or 30 days of a tank handling activity, a Department-approved form certifying that the tank handling activity or inspection activity conducted by the certified installer or certified inspector meets the requirements of the act and this chapter and accurately describes the conditions of the storage tank system and facility.
-For tank handling activities involving multiple certified individuals and certification categories, the tank handling report shall be submitted within 30 days of the completion of all project tank handling and inspection activities.
+(2) Complete and submit to the Department a Department-approved form certifying that the tank handling activity or inspection activity conducted by the certified installer or certified inspector meets the requirements in the act and this chapter and accurately describing the conditions of the storage tank system and facility in accordance with the following requirements:

 (3) Maintain complete records of tank handling and inspection activities, nondestructive examination and testing results and tightness testing records for a minimum of 10 years.

-(5) Perform certified installer or certified inspector activities so that there is no release of regulated substances or contamination of soil, surface or groundwater caused by regulated substances from a storage tank system or storage tank facility.
+(7) Perform certified installer or certified inspector activities so that there is no release of regulated substances or contamination of soil, surface or groundwater caused by regulated substances from a storage tank system or storage tank facility.

-(6) Not affix the certified installer’s or certified inspector’s signature or certification number to documentation concerning the installation or inspection of a component of a storage tank system project or to documentation concerning tank handling or inspection activity, unless:
+(1) Affix the certified installer’s or certified inspector’s signature or certification number to documentation concerning the installation or inspection of a component of a storage tank system project or to documentation concerning tank handling or inspection activity as required under the act and this chapter unless:

 (A) Industry standards and project specifications were followed throughout the tank handling activity.